SEO for Manufacturing – a Worthy Investment?

 When working on developing any content for your manufacturing website, you must make sure it aligns with your brand’s content marketing and SEO strategy:

-Your goal here is to build a trusted and credible relationship with existing (as well as potential) customers and acquire earned media.
+Your goal with owned media is to build a trusted and credible relationship with existing (as well as potential) customers and acquire earned media.
 This can be done through activity on the marketing channels your brand establishes and controls.
-Examples may include:

 - Mobile sites